Frequently Asked Questions

 What should I wear?

 Wear your normal cycling kit — bib shorts, jersey, and cycling shoes.
 The fitter needs to see how you sit on the bike in your usual gear.
+If you use insoles or orthotics, bring those too.

 How often should I get a bike fit?